Security-Onion-Solutions/securityonion-docs/hardware.rst

 This deployment type is recommended for evaluation purposes, POCs (proof-of-concept) and small to medium size single sensor deployments.
 Although you can deploy Security Onion in this manner, it is recommended that you separate the backend components and sensor components.

 - CPU: Used to parse incoming events, index incoming events, search metatadata, capture PCAP, analyze packets, and run the frontend components.
 As data and event consumption increases, a greater amount of CPU will be required.
-- RAM: Used for Logstash, Elasticsearch, disk cache for Lucene, :ref:`suricata`, :ref:`zeek`, etc. The amount of available RAM will directly impact search speeds and reliability, as well as ability to process and capture traffic.
+- RAM: Used for :ref:`logstash`, :ref:`elasticsearch`, disk cache for Lucene, :ref:`suricata`, :ref:`zeek`, etc. The amount of available RAM will directly impact search speeds and reliability, as well as ability to process and capture traffic.
 - Disk: Used for storage of indexed metadata.
 A larger amount of storage allows for a longer retention period.
-It is typically recommended to retain no more than 30 days of hot ES indices.
+It is typically recommended to retain no more than 30 days of hot :ref:`elasticsearch` indices.

 Please refer to the :ref:`architecture` section for detailed deployment scenarios.

 Manager node with local log storage and search
 ----------------------------------------------

 In an enterprise distributed deployment, a manager node will store logs from itself and forward nodes.
-It can also act as a syslog destination for other log sources to be indexed into Elasticsearch.
+It can also act as a syslog destination for other log sources to be indexed into :ref:`elasticsearch`.
 An enterprise manager node should have 8 CPU cores at a minimum, 16-128GB RAM, and enough disk space (multiple terabytes recommended) to meet your retention requirements.

-- CPU: Used to parse incoming events, index incoming events, search metadata.
+- CPU: Used to parse incoming events, index incoming events, and search metadata.
 As consumption of data and events increases, more CPU will be required.
-- RAM: Used for Logstash, Elasticsearch, and disk cache for Lucene.
+- RAM: Used for :ref:`logstash`, :ref:`elasticsearch`, and disk cache for Lucene.
 The amount of available RAM will directly impact search speeds and reliability.
 - Disk: Used for storage of indexed metadata.
 A larger amount of storage allows for a longer retention period.
-It is typically recommended to retain no more than 30 days of hot ES indices.
+It is typically recommended to retain no more than 30 days of hot :ref:`elasticsearch` indices.

 Please refer to the :ref:`architecture` section for detailed deployment scenarios.